Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 <img width="1427" alt="image" src="https://github.com/user-attachments/assets/7e1feb10-aa8f-447f-a375-976fd03c0772" />

 ### 5. **Refine**

-Iterate and improve your design
+Iterate and improve your design.

 ### 6. **Know when to quit**

 Recognize the point of diminishing returns.
-If Gemini starts making unwanted changes, or you start to require fine-grained changes, or if you want to share your project, it's time to bring your project into your local environment and use Cursor
+If Gemini starts making unwanted changes, or you start to require fine-grained changes, or if you want to share your project, it's time to bring your project into your local environment and use Cursor.

 ### 7. **Go local**